xyinu/Onom/README.md

 4) pydub - pip install pydub

 __SOFTWARE__
 Our software is in the "downloads" folder.
-To use the software, please watch the tutorial video attached.
+To use the software, please install the 4 modules above and watch the tutorial video attached.

 __SPECTRAL SUBTRACTION__
 There is a folder named “Spectral Subtraction”.
 Inside the folder, there are two audio samples and one Jupyter Notebook.
 The Jupyter Notebook allows you to take a look at the code and includes audio samples.
 As the folder includes the two audio samples needed, feel free to rerun the notebook too.
 Please make sure that the two audio samples and the notebook are in the same folder.